 - refuses to drink, and is weeing less often (if your child has fewer than half the usual number of wet nappies, see a doctor)

 - complains of a stiff neck, persistent headache or light hurting his eyes

 - vomits persistently, or has frequent bouts of diarrhoea

 - is causing you to worry for any other reason.

 A fever will run its course regardless of treatment.
-Fever is one of the ways the body fights infection.
+Fever is a result of the body’s attempt to fight an infection.
 Your child’s temperature will return to normal when the infection or other cause of the fever has completely gone.

-In older children, treat the fever only if you feel it’s making your child uncomfortable, irritable or so lethargic she’s not drinking enough fluids.
+In older children, treat the fever only if you feel it’s making your child uncomfortable, irritable or so lethargic that she can’t drink enough fluids.

-- Give liquid paracetamol in the correct and recommended dose, with no more than five or six doses every 24 hours.
-Exceeding the recommended dose can cause liver damage.
-It’s important not to give fever-lowering medication too often or for prolonged periods, because it can cause side-effects.
+- Give your child liquid paracetamol in the correct and recommended dose.
+Giving your child more than the recommended dose can cause liver damage.
+It’s important not to give fever-lowering medication too often or for prolonged periods, because it can cause side effects.

-Cool baths, sponging and fans can actually make your child more uncomfortable.
+- Avoid cool baths, sponging and fans.
+These can actually make your child more uncomfortable.

 You must not give your child aspirin for any reason.